LayoutXML/AppListManager/README.md

 ### Sample app

 Sample app that showcases most of the features can be found in ["app" folder in this repository](https://github.com/LayoutXML/AppListManager/tree/master/app).
+You can download pre-compiled version from the [Google Play store here](https://play.google.com/store/apps/details?id=com.layoutxml.applistmanager).
 Application contains two independent (for the most part) activities:
 1. [MainActivity](https://github.com/LayoutXML/AppListManager/blob/master/app/src/main/java/com/layoutxml/applistmanager/MainActivity.java), which demonstrates these features:
     1. Receiving all applications (getAllApps).
     2. Receiving new applications (getAllNewApps and broadcast receiver).